aws-amplify/amplify-ci-support/src/generic_lambda_credentials_rotator/README.md

 # Generic Lambda Credentials Rotator

-Generic Lambda Credentials Rotator is a AWS Lambda function that can be set up to move credentials and other artifacts from one source to another destination.
+Generic Lambda Credentials Rotator is a AWS Lambda function that can be used to move credentials and other artifacts from one source to another destination.
+This package can be included into any cdk package to enable credential rotation.
 Few use cases:

 1. Create temprorary AWS credentials and push the credentials to CircleCI environment variable.
 2. Move values in lambda environment variable to CircleCI environment variable.